MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-general.md

 Community Training is an Azure-powered online learning platform that enables organizations of all sizes and types to run large-scale training programs for their internal and external communities such as first-line workers, extended workforces, partner ecosystems, volunteer networks, program beneficiaries, and more.

-It is available as a [**Managed PaaS offering via Azure Marketplace**](https://azuremarketplace.microsoft.com/marketplace/apps/project-sangam.microsoft-community-training?tab=Overview) that customers can easily deploy in their subscriptions.
-The platform is available for free and an organization only bears platform hosting and consumption charges on Azure.
+It is available as an **Offering via Azure portal** that customers can easily deploy in their subscriptions.

 [**Click here**](../get-started/microsoft-community-training-overview.md) to learn more about the platform.

 ### When was Community Training launched?

-Community Training was publicly announced on 22nd February 2017.
+Community Training was publicly announced on 22nd February 2017 and is generally available since December 2023.

 ### Is Community Training a Learning Management System?